 (2) If the office of Lord Mayor or Deputy Lord Mayor

-becomes vacant less than 6 months
+becomes vacant less than 6 months before a

-it is not necessary to hold
+general election is due, it is not necessary to hold

-an election to fill the vacancy
+an election to fill the vacancy.

 (3) In the circumstances specified in sub-section (2)—